prakrithi726/FundingNavigator_RAG/README.md

 **Prakrithi Jain**

-B.E.
-Computer Science and Engineering
+B.Tech in Computer Science and Engineering
 BMS College of Engineering